 PowerPoint Slides.
 Now accessibility compliant, PowerPoint Slides include bulleted lecture points, figures, and maps.
 They can be used as is or modified to meet the instructor's individual needs.

 Test Bank.
 The Test Bank includes multiple-choice, true-false, and essay questions for every chapter.
-TestGen software allows the instructor to create customized exams using either publisher-supplied test items or the instructor's own questions.
+The Test Builder tool allows the instructor to create customized exams using either publisher-supplied test items or the instructor's own questions.